Benefits Overview for New UA Employees

 Sick Leave

 Sick leave accrues each pay period for faculty and staff.
-There is no waiting period to accrue hours and you will begin accruing immediately.
+There is no waiting period to accrue hours and employees will begin accruing immediately.
 The accrual rate is 4.62 hours per pay period and there is no cap on sick leave accrual.
 There is also no cash value for sick leave.
 More information can be found on our sick leave webpage.

 Holiday Schedule

-The university has 12 paid holidays each calendar year.
+The University has 12 paid holidays each calendar year.
 More information on the schedule can be found on our holiday webpage.

 Other Leaves